-- 7.1.1 The Tribe may establish and operate not more than two Gaming Facilities, and only on those lands on which Gaming may lawfully be conducted under IGRA. - 7.1.2 The Tribe may combine and operate in each Gaming Facility any forms and kinds of Gaming permitted under the Compact, IGRA and this Code.
+- 7.1.1 The Tribe may establish no more Class III Gaming Facilities than may are specifically authorized under the Compact, and only on those lands on which Gaming may lawfully be constructed under IGRA. - 7.1.2 The Tribe may continue and operate in each gaming facility any forms and kinds of Gaming permitted under the Compact, IGRA and this Code. - 7.1.3 No compact shall limit the number of Class II Gaming Facilities the Tribe may operate or otherwise restrict in any fashion the Tribe's inherent right to engage in Class II gaming activities in accordance with IGRA and this Code.